Log-benjamin/Blog-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for teaching and enforcing professional level practices.
+I would like to thank [Microverse](https://github.com/microverseinc) for the amazing learning opportunity, the dedicated reviewers for their suppror and feedback , and all the microverse communit.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>